 ...part documentary, part stylised drama.
 It is an adaptation of a dancer rather than a documentary about a performance.
-Nicholas and Wright have been friends for several years but they only got talking about this project recently in New York where the dancer was working and where the film-maker was receiving an award.– From an NZ Herald'Faces' column, 7 Dec 1987, by Barbara Rogers (prior to filming)
+Nicholas and Wright have been friends for several years but they only got talking about this project recently in New York where the dancer was working and where the filmmaker was receiving an award.– Writer Barbara Rogers in The NZ Herald's Faces column, 7 December 1987 (before filming)

 Made with support from the Queen Elizabeth ll Arts Council, TVNZ and the NZ Film Commission